nick29581/rfcs/text/0000-match-ergonomics.md

 or may not be a reference, then we should default to assuming that it is not a reference, in which case the binding mode will default to `move` and it will behave exactly as it does today.

+Could you give an example of when this would happen

 # Drawbacks
 [drawbacks]: #drawbacks